tembo-io/website/docs/connecting-to-tembo/Rails.md

 gem "pg"
 ```
 Navigate to `/config/database.yml` and add the following contents
-Rails will create a database, so use a database not currently in Tembo Postgres
+Rails will create a database, so use a database name not currently in Tembo Postgres
 ```bash title="/config/database.yml"
 development:
   adapter: postgresql